Garlic Head

 2. Next, add salt, olive oil, and flour.
 If you're using a stand mixer, attach the dough hook and let it run on low speed for 5 minutes.
 It should become a cohesive mixture that wants to stick to itself.
 If you are not using a stand mixer, sprinkle a bit of flour on a clean surface and knead with your hands for 8-10 minutes.

 3. Lightly grease a large bowl and add dough to it.
 Drizzle a tiny bit more olive oil on top of the dough, cover the bowl with a clean kitchen towel, and let rest in a warm area of your kitchen for 60-90 minutes.
-It should about double in size.
+It should be about double in size.
 If your house is cold, I recommend turning on your oven light (while keeping the oven heat off!) and letting the dough bowl stay cozy in there.

 4. Your dough is now ready to grill!
-If you’d like to save the dough for another time, feel free to add to an oiled bag and freezer for up to a few months.
+If you'd like to save the dough for another time, feel free to add it to an oiled bag and freezer for up to a few months.
 It will also keep for a few days in the fridge.
 This recipe makes enough for two flatbreads or pizzas, so I recommend separating it into two portions prior to storing.

 6. Spread 1-2 TBS of olive oil on both sides of each oval.
 Carefully lay each on top of the grill grates, sprinkle with a bit of salt, and close the lid.
 Let cook for 3-5 minutes.
 Using tongs or a fork, flip the flatbread and cook for the same amount of time on the other side.
 A good way to tell that the dough is ready to flip is that it will easily come off of the grates (without sticking) and will have a crispy base.